katiesavard/blob-render/README.md

-# blobrender
+# ✨ blobrender ✨

-**blobrender** is a Python package for turning simulations into realistic radio images.
-It provides tools for manipulating FITS files, generating measurement sets, and simulating telescope observations.
+**blobrender** is a python package for turning simulations into realistic radio images. it provides tools for manipulating fits files, generating measurement sets, and simulating telescope observations.

 ---

-## Features
+## 🚀 features

-- Convert simulation outputs to FITS format
+- 🖼️ convert simulation outputs to fits format
-- Generate measurement sets for existing and future radio telescopes
+- 📡 generate measurement sets for existing and future radio telescopes
-- Predict visibilities from FITS images
+- 🔮 predict visibilities from fits images
-- Resize and manipulate FITS files
+- ✂️ resize and manipulate fits files
-- Estimate optically thin radio luminosity of simulations with relativistic beaming
+- 💡 estimate optically thin radio luminosity of simulations with relativistic beaming
-- Containerized workflows with Docker and Singularity
+- 📦 containerized workflows with docker and singularity

 ---

-## Installation
+## ⚡ installation

-Clone the repository and install with pip:
+clone the repository and install with pip:

 ```sh
 git clone https://github.com/katiesavarc/blob-render.git